kuvivek/drivingTheoryInGermany/README.md

 ❌ I drive on past the pedestrian
 ✅ I drive over to the right-side as far as possible
 ✅ I slow down to walking speed
-**Comment**: When overtaking pedestrians or bicycles outside built-up areas, a minimum lateral distance of 2 m is prescribed.I can hardly keep that distance here.What's more, I can't see the road ahead.So I don't overtake for the time being.Instead, I anticipate oncoming traffic and ride as far to the right as possible.
+**Comment**: When overtaking pedestrians or bicycles outside built-up areas, a minimum lateral distance of 2 m is prescribed.I can hardly keep that distance here.What's more, I can't see the road ahead.So I don't overtake for the time being.
+Instead, I anticipate oncoming traffic and ride as far to the right as possible.

 736. What must you anticipate here?
 <img src="https://schueler.click-learn.info/BilderV2/BS_2_1_08_032_ende.jpg"  width="50%"/>